FabioFCosta/FabioFCosta/README.md

 - 🔭 I’m currently working on Residência de Software from Serratec for Full-Stack Developer
 - 🌱 I’m currently learning React Js, React Native, TypeScript & JAVA.
+- ⚡ Fun fact:
+    - I'm also a mechanical engineer
+    - I like to play airsoft
-- ⚡ Fun fact: I'm almost a drummer 🥁
+    - I'm almost a drummer 🥁

 ##
 <h3 align="left">Connect with me:</h3>